 The same can be said for the many hotel credit cards in my wallet – especially the World of Hyatt Credit Card.
 While I could cancel the card and my World of Hyatt points would be safe and sound, I keep it open for the annual free night it provides at hundreds of Hyatt properties around the world.
 Again, I have no problem getting three to four times more value than the annual fee costs ($95) out of this benefit.

 Flexible Points Card Cancelation Considerations

-Because you will lose any points left in your account upon canceling a flexible currency credit card, it’s important to have a gameplan before deciding to cancel.
+Because you will lose any points left in your account upon canceling a flexible currency credit card, it’s important to have a game plan before canceling.

-If you absolutely need to cancel the card, transfer the points into one of the many partner airline or hotel programs associated with each points program.
-Once these points reach the loyalty account of the airline or hotel program, they will be safe and sound upon canceling your credit card.
+If you absolutely need to cancel the card, you can transfer many of these points to hotel and airline transfer partners.
+Once these points reach the loyalty account of the airline or hotel program, they will be safe and sound if you decide to cancel the card.

 But remember that all of these points transfers are one way.
 This means that once you send them from Chase Ultimate Rewards to World of Hyatt for example, there is no going back.
 You can’t turn those Hyatt points back into Chase Ultimate Rewards points.

 For this reason, it’s always a good idea to transfer the points to programs where you know you will use the points.

 Whether or not you will lose your points depends on the type of travel rewards credit card you are considering canceling.
 And if the card in question is a flexible points credit card issued directly from a bank, think twice.
 Any points left in your account upon cancelation will be forfeited.